 How to become a great facilitator?

-Being a great facilitator is one critical success factor of a six sigma professional and change agents.
-A lot of Six Sigma tools inside the six sigma toolbox are brainstorming techniques.
-I'll share an article of M. Ditkoff's Idea Champions, rate yourself on how proficient you are on each of the important traits of a great facilitator:
+Being a great facilitator is one critical success factor of a Lean Six Sigma professional and change agent.
+A lot of Lean Six Sigma tools inside the Lean Six Sigma toolbox are brainstorming techniques.
+I'll share an article from M. Ditkoff's Idea Champions, rate yourself on how proficient you are on each of the important traits of a great facilitator:

 Then tune into your biggest strength and ask yourself how you can amplify that quality.
 Then identify your biggest weakness and figure out how you can improve in that arena.